Kobayashi, Miyazaki: Local attractions

 Mera Shigekata was a warlord, serving Ito, the Daimyo of Himuka-no-Kuni, and Shigekata also was the lord of Suki Castle.
 Mera Shigekata was ordered to build Kobayashi castle by Ito, this castle was by the border of neighboring state, Satsuma.
 In 1566, Shimadzu troops attacked Kobayashi castle, which was under construction, Shigekata fought with his younger brother, Noriyuki.
 Shigekata injured one of the key warlords, Yoshihiro, and made the Shimadzu troops retreat.
 In 1568, Shigekata who was as the representative of Ito and Hongo who was from Shimadzu sat down in post-war negotiations in Obi.
 Shigekata achieved pledging two things, Shimadzu troops retreating and ceding of Obi territory.
-Since then Shigekata wasknown as a man with great intelligence and bravery.
+Since then Shigekata was known as a man with great intelligence and bravery.
 In 1572, at the Kizakibaru-no-Tatakai, or the Battle of Kizakibaru, Shigekata fought with Ito where he died.
-Shegekata’s head was sent to Ichirinji Temple, which was his family temple.
+Shegekata's head was sent to Ichirinji Temple, which was his family temple.
 There is a five-story pagoda which is engraved the word, which says "Ryushitsukuko".
 They say that this pagoda is the one for Mera Shigekata, who was also known as Chikugo-no-Kami.